workshop / practicalmeeg2025 /

 Download and install a recent FieldTrip version

 Please download the most recent version of the FieldTrip toolbox from here or from GitHub.
-As we did some last miniute bugfixes to make all tutorials run smoothly, you should have version 20250928 or later.
+As we did some last minute bugfixes to make all tutorials run smoothly, you should have version 20250928 or later.

 Please read this FAQ on how to set your path.
-After adding the FieldTrip main directory to your path, you should type ft_defaults
+After adding the FieldTrip main directory to your path, you should type ft_defaults which will add the required subdirectories (which depend on your MATLAB version).
+We recommend to put ft_defaults in your MATLAB startup.m file.

 Download and organize the scripts and data

-function that specifies the input and output data files for each participant.
-You can download that from the code
+We will use a small datainfo_subject.m function that specifies the input and output data files for each participant.
+You can download that along with some other scripts from the code folder on our download server.
+Please organize the workshop data and code as follows:

 βββ code